ajay-rathod0801/reside_ease/README.md

 # Reside-Ease

-A Flutter application for residents of a society to manage their day to day activities.
+A Flutter application for residents of a society to manage their day to day activities and to keep a track of their dues.

 ## Getting Started